 Occupational Education programs prepare inmates for a specific occupation or cluster of occupations.
-Inmates can earn a Certificate, Associate of Arts Degree, Associate of Science Degree, or an industry accepted certificate upon the completion of occupational training programs.
-Occupational education programs vary institution-to-institution.
+Inmates can earn a Certificate or an industry accepted certification upon the completion of occupational training programs.
+Occupational education programs vary from institution-to-institution.

-- · Inmates must request initial enrollment through the Supervisor of Education.
-Education staff will determine an inmate's academic eligibility for enrollment and deportation status (if applicable). - The Supervisor of Education will notify an inmates' unit team of enrollment consideration for occupational education programs.
+- Inmates must request initial enrollment through the Supervisor of Education.
+Education staffwill determine an inmate's academic eligibility for enrollment and deportation status (ifapplicable). - The Supervisor of Education will notify an inmates' unit team of enrollment consideration for occupational education programs.